-- 277. (1) In circumstances where this section applies, by virtue of section 274 in relation to any vessel, the Receiver may, for the purpose of the preservation of shipwrecked persons or of the vessel, cargo and equipment require- - (a) such persons as he thinks necessary to assist him; - (b) the master, or other person having the charge of any vessel near at hand, to give such assistance with his men or vessel, as may be in his power; and - (c) the use of any vehicle that may be near at hand. - (2) A person who refuses, without reasonable excuse, to comply with any requirement made under subsection (1), commits an offence and is liable on summary conviction to a fine not exceeding level 3 on the standard scale.
+- 277. (1) In circumstances where this section applies, by virtue of section 274 in relation to any vessel, the Receiver may, for the purpose of the preservation of shipwrecked persons or of the vessel, cargo and equipment require - (a) such persons as the Receiver thinks necessary to assist that Receiver; - (b) the master, or other person having the charge of any vessel near at hand, to give such assistance with that person's employees or vessel, as may be in that person's power; and - (c) the use of any vehicle that may be near at hand. - (2) A person who refuses, without reasonable excuse, to comply with any requirement made under subsection (1), commits an offence and is liable on summary conviction to a fine not exceeding level 3 on the standard scale.